-Our program supports early-career faculty proposing bold ideas for cutting-edge research that pushes the boundaries of precision genomics.
+Supporting early-career faculty with bold ideas for cutting-edge research that pushes the boundaries of precision genomics.

 The Shurl & Kay Curci Foundation (SKCF) Faculty Scholars program supports early-career faculty whose research aligns with the IGI’s goal to advance human health using precision genomics.
 The IGI will select one SKCF Faculty Scholar each summer through 2021.